 On March 20, 1940, after a few weeks of hospitalization and a few weeks of the ambulance, a very sick Capone left Baltimore for Palm Island, Florida.

-After what his doctor and a psychologist from Baltimore conducted examinations in 1946, found that Capone had a 12-year-old child’s mentality.
+After his doctor and a psychologist from Baltimore conducted examinations in 1946, he found that Capone had a 12-year-old child’s mentality.

-Capone lived the last years of his lives with his spouse and kids at his mansion in Palm Island, Florida.
+Capone lived the last years of his life with his spouse and kids at his mansion in Palm Island, Florida.
 Probably, Capone was having a stroke on January 21, 1947.

-Also, he recovered consciousness and began to enhance, but bronchopneumonia incurred.
-On 22 January, he endured a cardiac arrest and on 25 January, encircled by his relatives at the house, Capone killed as a consequence of apoplexy.
+Also, he recovered consciousness and began to enhance, but bronchopneumonia was incurred.
+On 22 January, he endured a cardiac arrest, and on 25 January, encircled by his relatives at the house, Capone killed as a consequence of apoplexy.

 Above all, his body was interred at Chicago’s Mount Olivet Cemetery.
-In 1950, the bodies of Capone were transferred to Mount Carmel Cemetery in Hillside, Illinois, along with those of his dad and sibling Salvatore.
+In 1950, Capone’s bodies were transferred to Mount Carmel Cemetery in Hillside, Illinois, along with those of his dad and sibling Salvatore.